heyjobs/grapeboot/README.md

 This is a minimal Rails app to demonstrate an uninitialized constant error when using `sidekiqswarm` (from [sidekiq-ent](https://sidekiq.org/products/enterprise.html)) and [Bootsnap](https://github.com/Shopify/bootsnap) with [Grape](https://github.com/ruby-grape/grape).

-The error happens when there is a class that inherits from `Grape::API` (here being `MyApi::Thing`) and a nested class (here `MyApi::Thing::NestedThing`).
+The error happens when there is a class that inherits from `Grape::API` (here being `Thing`) and a nested class (here `Thing::NestedThing`).
 When the nested class is loaded an `uninitialized constant` error is raised when app is booted with `sidekiqswarm` and Bootsnap is enabled (which is a Rails default).

 ## Setup